Success in a DUI case is always best measured by what does NOT happen to you.

 2nd Offense = Probably NOT Jail

-These Judges may give one person 21 days for his or her 2nd DUI, lock up another person else for just 3 days, and while skipping incarceration altogether for someone else.
+The "in the middle" Judges may give one person 21 days for his or her 2nd DUI, lock up another person else for just 3 days for the same thing, and skip incarceration altogether for someone else.

 Thus, in a 2nd offense DUI, jail is very much on the menu.
 Here, the lawyer you hire can make a huge difference in how things work out for you.